Humiliated at polls, Hong Kong's Lam acknowledges discontent with government

 China denies interfering and says it is committed to the “one country, two systems” formula put in place at that time.
 Police say they have shown restraint in the face of potentially deadly attacks.

-While calm has descended across most of the city, a small group of protesters remain holed up in Polytechnic University, surrounded by police following extreme clashes in the run-up to elections.
+While calm has descended across most of the city, a small group of protesters remain holed up in Polytechnic University, surrounded by police following extreme clashes at the campus on Kowloon peninsula in the run-up to elections.

-Lam urged the protesters at the sprawling campus on Kowloon peninsula to leave peacefully as soon as possible.
+In her speech Lam urged them to leave peacefully as soon as possible.

-University authorities estimate as many as 50 protesters may be hiding, too frightened to attempt an escape.
-Some protesters’ estimates were lower, suggesting just a handful remain.
+On Tuesday, university staff combed the sprawling campus looking for holdouts, finding one female protester, Professor Ping-kong Alexander Wai told reporters.

+The Cross-Harbor Tunnel, a major artery linking Hong Kong island to the Kowloon peninsula which closed after protesters occupied the campus nearby, will re-open at 5.am on Wednesday (2100 GMT), chief secretary Matthew Cheung said.

 The anti-government demonstrations bolstered support for democrats in Sunday’s elections, with a record three million people casting their vote.